JamieBort/Portfolio-Website/README.md

 * show off my skills to the user without them having to navigate to my projects.
 * display in a graph, chart, or other visual representation my level of skills for each technology.
 * follow accessibility standards.
+* add content that I create
+ * on my blog.
+Such as "what I learned today" section.
+ * on my LinkedIn account,
+ * on my twitter account,
+ * etc.

 ### Functional Requirements